-Dr. Han has taught physical and mathematical sciences over 13 years from the grade school to the university levels.
-His teaching specialties include probability and mathematical statistics, applied statistics, biostatistics and survival analysis.
-He has received the University of Texas System Regents’ Outstanding Teaching Award, the UTSA President’s Distinguished Achievement Award for Teaching Excellence, and the College of Business Faculty Teaching Excellence Award and the College of Business Dean's Research Excellence Award.
+Dr. Han has taught physical and statistical/mathematical sciences over 17 years from the grade school to the university graduate levels.
+His teaching specialties include probability and mathematical statistics, applied statistics, business statistics, engineering statistics, biostatistics and survival analysis.
+He received the University of Texas System Regents’ Outstanding Teaching Award, the UTSA President’s Distinguished Achievement Award for Teaching Excellence, the College of Business Faculty Teaching Excellence Award and the College of Business Dean's Research Excellence Award.
 He is a member of the UTSA Academy of Distinguished Teaching Scholars and has been serving on numerous committees as well as the American Statistical Association chapter.
 In addition, he has been serving as an editorial board member and peer reviewer for numerous academic journals.

 “Exact Inference for Progressively Type-I Censored Exponential Failure Data,” with N. Balakrishnan and G. Iliopoulos, Metrika, Vol. 73, 2011, pp. 335-358.

-“Exact Inference for a Simple Step-stress Model with Competing Risks for Failure from Exponential Distribution Under Type-II Censoring,” with N. Balakrishnan, Journal of Statistical Planning and Inference, Vol. 138, 2008, pp. 4172-4186.
+“Exact Inference for a Simple Step-stress Model with Competing Risks for Failure from Exponential Distribution Under Type-II Censoring,” with N. Balakrishnan, Journal of Statistical Planning & Inference, Vol. 138, 2008, pp. 4172-4186.

 “Estimation in Step-stress Life Tests with Complementary Risks from the Exponentiated Exponential Distribution Under Time Constraint and Its Applications to UAV Data,” Statistical Methodology, Vol. 23, 2015, pp. 103-122.